sandeepg98/java-datamunger-assignment-step1-stackroute/readme.md

     6. aggregate ->  There are 5 aggregates,they are "sum,count,min,max,avg".

-    7. Example query string :  select season,winner,player_match from ipl.csv where season > 2014 and city ='Bangalore';
+    7. Example query string :  select season,winner,player_match from ipl.csv where season > 2014 and city = 'Bangalore';

         a. fetching season, winner, player_match